Skip to main content

 required

-Generate a strong, random key and store it securely on both your frontend and backend.
-This key should match the one your backend expects in the Authorization header.
+Generate a strong, random key and store it securely.
+This key must match the one your proxy expects.

 window.dbn.isEnableProxyAuth